tdunning/MiA/README.markdown

 services on port 8080 on your local machine.
 Then follow instructions from book to experiment with recommender.

+# Examples for Chapters 14 & 15 #

+Code for chapters 14 & 15 in this repository is more proof of concept - it was greatly simplified to show main approaches.
+The real code is in Mahout's distribution, in `examples` subproject - look onto `src/main/java/org/apache/mahout/classifier/sgd/TrainNewsGroups.java` and other examples from this project.

 # Examples for Chapter 16 #

 Execution of examples for chapter 16 requires installing of additional software as